 - Uniform Crime Reporting Program, which has developed and provided statistics describing crime rates across the U.S. since 1930.

 The DOJ-sponsored RISS Program supports law enforcement efforts nationwide to combat illegal drug trafficking, identity theft, human trafficking, violent crime, terrorist activity, and to promote officer safety.
-RISS was established more than 30 years ago, in response to specific regional crime problems and the need for cooperation and secure information sharing among law enforcement agencies.
-Today, RISS is a national network of six multistate centers designed to operate on a regional basis.
-The regional configuration allows each center to offer support services that are tailored to the investigative and prosecution needs of member agencies, though the centers also provide services and products that are national in scope.
-RISS operates the secure intranet RISSNET™ to facilitate law enforcement communications and information sharing nationwide.
-More than 102,000 local, state, federal, and tribal law enforcement personnel have online access to share intelligence and coordinate efforts against criminal networks that operate in many locations across jurisdictional lines.
+RISS was established more than 40 years ago, in response to specific regional crime problems and the need for cooperation and secure information sharing among law enforcement agencies.
+Today, RISS is a nationalwide network of six multistate centers designed to operate on a regional basis.
+The regional configuration allows each center to offer support services tailored to the investigative and prosecution needs of member agencies, though the centers also provide national level services and products.
+RISS operates the RISS Secure Cloud to facilitate law enforcement communications and information sharing nationwide.
+RISS partners rely on the RISSNET infrastructure to facilitate sharing of millions of records among alll levels of law enforcement.
 The RISS Program is a federally funded program administered by the U.S. Department of Justice (DOJ) Bureau of Justice Assistance (BJA).

 N-DEx supports law enforcement and criminal justice agencies and multi-jurisdictional task forces—enhancing national information sharing across federal, state, regional, local, and tribal investigative agencies and task forces – by bringing together investigative data from criminal justice agencies across the United States, including incident and case reports, booking and incarceration data, and parole/probation information.
 N-DEx provides advanced data exploitation tools to identify relationships and correlations between people, vehicle/property, location, and crime characteristics.